jcolag/entropy-arbitrage/2025-11-13-all-good-things-1.md

  > **PICARD**: No. It's just that you look very familiar.

 Well, yeah, dress her in a blocky sweater and a bowl-cut, and she looks exactly like the crackpot who tried to invade Vulcan with a deepfake Spock and a comically tiny occupational force.
-Or, in terms of 1930s references that Picard might find more familiar, she looks a bit like [Bing Crosby](https://en.wikipedia.org/wiki/Bing_Crosby), too...
+Or, in terms of 1930s references that Picard might find more familiar, she looks a bit like {% wiki Bing_Crosby|Bing Crosby|en %}, too...

  > **YAR**: Acknowledged, Enterprise.
 And there she is.